Simple Living With Nature

 What Goes in Homemade Deodorant?

 Beeswax is beneficial in homemade deodorant recipes because it’s naturally antiseptic, antibacterial, emollient, and hydrating to the skin.
-Vegans can try using carnauba wax in place of the beeswax to get the same results, but less will be needed as it’s a harder wax.

-Essential oils make the deodorant smell good while also adding some antimicrobial, antibacterial, and antifungal properties.
+Essential oils make the deodorant smell good while also adding some antimicrobial, antibacterial, and anti-fungal properties.

-Lavender and sage are excellent for making herbal deodorant.
-Lavender is often used in skin care products due to germ fighting benefits and its pleasing scent.
-Sage is amazing in that it has some natural antiperspirant properties.
+Note: Lavender is wonderful for skin care products due to germ fighting benefits and its beautifully calming scent.
+Sage is perfect because it has some natural antiperspirant properties.

 There are many other herbs you could choose depending on your preferences.
 Some good options are rosemary, mint, calendula, oregano, marshmallow root, yarrow, rose, chamomile, and lemon balm.